MashaK5/text-index/README.md

 ## Project "Text index"

 This program works with files in .txt format, composes an index of the text file and responds to user requests.

+Text files consist of lines, lines are collected into pages (each page contains exactly 45 lines, blank lines are not counted).

 #### Description of correct format of input data: